gbadev-org/gbadoc/content/fixed-point-math.md

 }
 ```

-Remember that the operations are floating point operations, so they will be slow.
-There is an exception.
-If you use `constexpr` or if the compiler detects that an expression is constant, it will calculate it at compile time automatically.
+Remember that those are floating point operations, so they will be slow.
+There is an exception: if you use `constexpr` or if the compiler detects that an expression is constant, it will calculate it at compile time automatically.
 This is very useful for setting initial fixed point values from floating point values.

 ```c
 int player_x, player_y;